 Mayor Craig Greenberg on Tuesday emphasized that not every road in Louisville will be plowed, particularly neighborhood and secondary streets, and he encouraged drivers to slow down and allow extra travel time.

-"We will continue to make progress in the coming days ahead," he said at a news conference.
-"We will to be out there to make progress.
-However, it is unlikely that before mother nature does its job we will reach every road, but we will not stop working."
+"We will continue to make progress in the coming days ahead," Greenberg said at a news conference.
+"Our road crews will continue to be out there to make progress.
+However, it is unlikely that before Mother Nature does its job, we will reach every road, but we will not stop working.
+We will not stop trying."

 In addition to primary snow routes, crews have been able to clear roads around schools, hospitals and major employment centers, including Louisville Muhammad Ali International Airport and UPS facilities.
 City officials said those extra efforts were made possible with the help of a private contractor assisting Metro crews.

-Other areas, like St. Matthew's, Jeffersontown and Middletown, operate their own snow removal teams separate from metro's routes.
+Other areas, like St. Matthews, Jeffersontown and Middletown, operate their own snow removal teams separate from Metro's routes.

 City officials say the snow removal team has used about 11,000 tons of salt to treat the roads thus far, but ensured that plenty remains in storage for use as efforts continue.

-Top stories:Ā
+Top stories:

 Southern Indiana residents digging out after 15 inches of snow shuts down businesses, schools